Joc Pederson Player Props: Giants vs. Mets

 Joc Pederson At The Plate

-- Pederson is hitting .252 with four doubles, two triples, eight home runs and 26 walks.
+- Pederson is batting .253 with four doubles, two triples, eight home runs and 28 walks.

-- In 63.0% of his games this year (29 of 46), Pederson has picked up at least one hit, and in four of those games (8.7%) he recorded at least two.
+- In 63.8% of his games this season (30 of 47), Pederson has picked up at least one hit, and in four of those games (8.5%) he recorded at least two.

-- He has scored in 22 games this year (47.8%), including multiple runs in six games.
+- He has scored a run in 23 games this season, with multiple runs six times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.